 Last Thoughts For Now, and Call to Action

-The only thing that is going to give us a snowball’s chance in hell of changing this hell on earth that we have collectively created–or allowed to exist–is pulling together as hard as we can with serious positive intent.
+Think about it in the quiet of your heart: you know the only way we have a snowball’s chance in hell of changing this hell on earth we have collectively created is to pull together as hard as we can and support each other through this.
 If that is not the currency you deal in, as my generous Italian relatives said more times than I can count: “You’re money’s no good here.”

 *** Thanks to Charles Dickens, A Tale of Two Cities, and Leonard Nimoy as Spock in Star Trek II: The Wrath of Khan